imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <h3>The technique</h3>
 ---
 <br>
 In cinematic music production, a theme song is composed to be the signature music associated to the overall story.
 Specific tracks are composed for prominent locations or characters in the story.
 For each scene, the music will be a mix of theme song and character/ location tracks.
 The duration of score will not scale proportionally with the duration of movie.
-To replicate this technique, Data Scientists need to identify the theme of the forecasting problem at hand and classify time-series variables as a few characters.
+To replicate this technique, Data Scientists need to identify the theme of the forecasting problem at hand and map time-series variables into few relatable characters.

 The theme of the forecasting problem can be defined by answering the following questions:
 <ul>